 Need to send money to the Philippines?
 Find a simple, affordable way move your money internationally.

-From bank transfers and online transactions to cash pickups within minutes, you’ll want to compare the transfer fees and exchange rates of the many options available to you to get the best deal.
+Whether you use bank transfers and online transactions or cash pickups, you’ll want to compare the transfer fees and exchange rates for all your options to make the choice that is best for your needs.

 How do international money transfers work?